laravel/docs/octane.md

       XDG_DATA_HOME:  /var/www/html/data # [tl! add]
 ```

-Typically you should access your application via `https://localhost`, as using `https://127.0.0.1` requires additional configuration and is [discouraged](https://frankenphp.dev/docs/known-issues/#using-https127001-with-docker).
+Typically, you should access your FrankenPHP Sail application via `https://localhost`, as using `https://127.0.0.1` requires additional configuration and is [discouraged](https://frankenphp.dev/docs/known-issues/#using-https127001-with-docker).

 <a name="frankenphp-via-docker"></a>
 #### FrankenPHP via Docker